Teachings of Jesus about little children: Commentary

 Cornelius a Lapide makes the following note in his Great Commentary:

 Christ bids us become like little children.
 Briefly, and to the point, does St. Hilary of Poitiers sum up their characteristics which ought to be imitated by believers.
 “They,” he says, “follow their father; they love their mother: they wish no evil to their neighbour; they regard not the care of riches; they are not wont to be insolent, nor to hate, nor to tell lies.
 They believe what they are told; they regard as true what they hear.
 Let us return, therefore, to the simplicity of little children, for when we have that, we bear about with us a likeness of the Lord’s humility.”

 Friedrich Justus Knecht comments on the phrase “Suffer little children to come unto Me:”

 This command was given for all times.
 Parents, and those who represent them, ought to bring their children to Jesus; they ought to take care that they are, first of all, admitted into the Church by holy Baptism; that they learn to know and love Him by means of a Christian education; and that, as soon as they are capable of receiving it, they are united to Him by Holy Communion, and strengthened in virtue by the imposition of hands and anointing of Confirmation.

+Ger de Koning sums the Reformed approach in his King comments:

+A little child has the special characteristics that he believes everything that is said to him, that he trusts those who take care of him, that he is of little significance in his own eyes and that he cannot defend himself if he is forced to leave.

+All these characteristics are exactly those appropriate for the kingdom of God.
+Only if someone is willing to become a child with the appropriate characteristics can he receive the kingdom of God.
+Then he gets an eye for it, because receiving the kingdom means receiving the Lord Jesus.
+Those who don’t can’t enter.
+It is impossible to enter the kingdom with high thoughts about oneself.
+To enter the kingdom one must become small, stripped of all glory and greatness.
+That is the lesson of the rich ruler in the next history.
+Because he doesn’t become small, he can’t enter.